-Thermal history may induce phenotypic plasticity so that a past thermal environment positively or negatively affects fitness.
+Thermal history may induce phenotypic plasticity so that a past thermal environment positively or negatively affects fitness ^{1, 2}.
 One type of phenotypic plasticity induced by a change in the thermal environment is acclimation.
 Perhaps due to their importance in understanding the invasive potential of pest insects in various environments, the first traits that are usually investigated in response to thermal acclimation are cold and heat tolerance.
-However, understanding the flight performance of a pest insect is also crucial, whether it is to improve success of methods used in pest management (e.g., sterile insect technique), or to predict movements (e.g., trapping and detection) and risk of invasion as well as quarantine areas.3-6
+However, understanding the flight performance of a pest insect is also crucial, whether it is to improve success of methods used in pest management (e.g., sterile insect technique), or to predict movements (e.g., trapping and detection) and risk of invasion as well as quarantine areas 3-6.

-Several fruit fly species (Diptera: Tephritidae) are among the most destructive horticultural pests, leading to large economic
+Several fruit fly species (Diptera: Tephritidae) are among the most destructive horticultural pests, leading to large economic losses to fruit industries worldwide, and necessitating implementation of pest management programmes.

-- Correspondence to: John S. Terblanche, Department of Conservation Ecology and Entomology, Faculty of AgriSciences, Stellenbosch University, Stellenbosch, South Africa, E-mail: jst@sun.ac.za - a Department of Conservation Ecology and Entomology, Faculty of AgriSciences, Stellenbosch University, Stellenbosch, South Africa - b Laboratory of Entomology and Agricultural Zoology, Department of Agriculture Crop Production and Rural Environment, University of Thessaly, Volos, - c CIRAD, UMR PVBM, Saint-Pierre, France - d Department of Zoology and Entomology, University of Pretoria, Hatfield, South Africa - e CIRAD, UMR PVBMT, Antananarivo, Madagascar losses to fruit industries worldwide, and necessitating implementation of pest management programs.
 Some of these fruit flies are particularly problematic as they expanded outside of their native range and became invasive in new regions of the world.
-Most species of major economic importance are found in the genera Anastrepha (Americas), Bactrocera and Zeugodacus (Asia, Africa), Ceratitis (Africa, Australia, Europe, Central and South America) and Rhagoletis (Europe and North America).
-7-9 In Africa and Europe, the most concerning species to food security are Bactrocera dorsalis (Hendel), Bactrocera zonata (Saunders), and Ceratitis capitata (Wiedemann); all three highly polyphagous and the latter notorious for its cosmopolitan distribution.
-These species can cause significant economic losses depending on the country and the type of cultivated fruit, estimated at between 1.9 and 116 million USD yearly for B. dorsalis and C. capitata, and 190 million EUR for B. zonata.
-Furthermore, the economic impact of these pests might be even greater in the near future, as suitable areas for C. capitata, 11 B. dorsalis 12,13 and B. zonata 14 are predicted to expand into higher latitudes with climate change.
+Most species of major economic importance are found in the genera Anastrepha (Americas), Bactrocera and Zeugodacus (Asia, Africa), Ceratitis (Africa, Australia, Europe, Central and South America) and Rhagoletis (Europe and North America) 7-9.
+In Africa and Europe, the most concerning species to food security are Bactrocera dorsalis (Hendel), Bactrocera zonata (Saunders), and Ceratitis capitata (Wiedemann); all three highly polyphagous and the latter notorious for its cosmopolitan distribution.
+These species can cause significant economic losses depending on the country and the type of cultivated fruit, estimated at between 1.9 and 116 million USD yearly 8 for B. dorsalis and C. capitata, and 190 million EUR for B. zonata 10.
+Furthermore, the economic impact of these pests might be even greater in the near future, as suitable areas for C. capitata 11, B. dorsalis 12, 13 and B. zonata 14 are predicted to expand into higher latitudes with climate change.
 The literature documenting the biology of these species is extensive, yet little is known about their dispersal ability in relation to thermal history and how it could relate to their invasiveness.

-Past thermal environment experienced by insects affects flight performance in various species.
-4,15-18 However, for tephritids this has so far only been investigated in C. capitata.
-Adult flight performance of C. capitata in the laboratory was enhanced when pupae were acclimated to cold temperatures, relative to those exposed to warmer temperatures.
+Past thermal environment experienced by insects affects flight performance in various species ^{4, 15-18}.
+However, for tephritids this has so far only been investigated in C. capitata.
+Adult flight performance of C. capitata in the laboratory was enhanced when pupae were acclimated to cold temperatures, relative to those exposed to warmer temperatures 19.
 However, the opposite was not true, warm pupal acclimation did not confer any benefit to adults when tested in a warm environment.
-Furthermore, Steyn et al. found that C. capitata adults acclimated at 20 °C dispersed better in the field than flies acclimated at 25 or 30 °C, especially in warmer environments.
-In B. dorsalis, although the impact of thermal history on flight performance has not been investigated to our knowledge, its flight performance as a function of sex, age, physiological status, environmental temperature and how far it can disperse has been documented.5,21-24 Despite B. zonata being listed as a strong flier, and having a maximum recorded dispersal range of about 40 km, information on its flight ability is scarce.
-Nevertheless, thermal history could affect flight performance in B. zonata, as acclimation at 30 °C leads to increased body mass and energy reserves.
+Furthermore, Steyn et al.20 found that C. capitata adults acclimated at 20°C dispersed better in the field than flies acclimated at 25 or 30°C, especially in warmer environments.
+In B. dorsalis, although the impact of thermal history on flight performance has not been investigated to our knowledge, its flight performance as a function of sex, age, physiological status, environmental temperature and how far it can disperse has been documented ^{5, 21-24}.
+Despite B. zonata being listed as a strong flier 25, and having a maximum recorded dispersal range of about 40 km 26, information on its flight ability is scarce.
+Nevertheless, thermal history could affect flight performance in B. zonata, as acclimation at 30°C leads to increased body mass and energy reserves 27.